PhantomAppDevelopment/city-app/README.md

-# City App 1.0.0
+# City App 1.1.0

 City App is a mobile application developed with Starling Framework and FeathersUI.
-It showcases several web APIs and mobile specific tecniques.
+It showcases several web APIs and mobile specific techniques.

 It uses the following Web APIs and technologies: